Can you really make money simply for walking or running around outside and getting healthier?

 SweatCoin Prizes and Rewards List – Store

-As what was explained in the earlier sections of my review I explained that you will earn .95 SweatCoin for every 1,000 steps that you take outside.
+As was explained in the earlier sections of my review I explained that you will earn .95 SweatCoin for every 1,000 steps that you take outside.

 I’ve mentioned that you can redeem the points for rewards that are mostly fitness related items but the rewards will also include gift cards